Round church

-A round church is a church construction with a completely circular plan.
+A round church is a church with a completely circular plan, thus a rotunda in architectural terms.

 There are many Nordic round churches in Sweden and Denmark (notably the island of Bornholm); round churches were popular in Scandinavia in the 11th and early 12th centuries.

 Round churches should not be confused with the older types of round-tower church constructions.
-Churches with many-sided polygonal shapes (such as the 16-sided example in Richmond, Vermont, USA) are likewise colloquially referred to as 'round'.
+Churches with many-sided polygonal shapes (such as the 16-sided example in Richmond, Vermont, United States) are likewise colloquially referred to as 'round'.